Building a Self-Hosted Nextcloud: Detailed Setup

 CREATE DATABASE nextcloud;

-CREATE USER nextclouduser WITH PASSWORD 'REDACTED';
+CREATE USER nextclouduser WITH PASSWORD 'your-secure-password-here';

 ALTER DATABASE nextcloud OWNER TO nextclouduser;